Chemistry-Mike/Chemistry-Mike.github.io/_portfolio/project-3.md

 This work also critically assessed rapid CS predictors for IDPs and directly addressed the challenge of **Post-Translational Modifications (PTMs)**:

-* **Phosphorylation Deficiency:** We demonstrated that mainstream neural network-based tools like **Sparta+** and **ShiftX2** fail to accurately incorporate the influence of phosphorylation, as they were not trained on PTM data sets[cite: 1120, 1635].
+* **Phosphorylation Deficiency:** We demonstrated that mainstream neural network-based tools like **Sparta+** and **ShiftX2** fail to accurately incorporate the influence of phosphorylation, as they were not trained on PTM data sets.
 * **Need for Quantum Methods:** This deficiency highlights the necessity of implementing **higher-level quantum calculations (DFT)** to accurately capture PTM effects[cite: 1107, 1637].
-Our clustering methodology makes these resource-intensive DFT calculations **tractable** by drastically reducing the size of the structural ensemble required for convergence[cite: 1109, 1179, 1185].
+Our clustering methodology makes these resource-intensive DFT calculations **tractable** by drastically reducing the size of the structural ensemble required for convergence.

 This project page is under construction...